marialauramirabelli/Network-Everything/Product-Design-&-Research/README.md

 **Product Definition**

 What is the value proposition?
 What problem does it solve?
 * In many societies, elders are left to live on their own once their children have grown up and settled with their own families in other cities/countries.
 When this happens, the elderly often have no supervision and no way of alerting others when an emergency occurs.
+* Specifically, in the case of Alzheimer’s, patients are more vulnerable because they can’t rely on their own knowledge of their environment.

 What is the target market?
 * Elderly people who live on their own.